momentohq/client-sdk-go/examples/compression/README.md

 # Compression Middleware Example

-This example implements a middleware that uses zstd on Get and Set requests.
+This example implements a middleware that uses zstd on a several different read and write requests: Get, Set, GetWithHash, and SetIfAbsentOrHashEqual.
-Additional methods could be added to the middleware, but we showcase only Get and Set for simplicity.

 To run the example: